pgadmin-org/pgadmin4/docs/en_US/database_dialog.rst

 * Specify the icu rules in the *ICU Rules* field as additional collation rules to customize the behavior of the default collation of this database.
   This option is available from v16 and above.
+* Select the builtin locale from the drop-down listbox in the *Builtin Locale* if the builtin locale provider is used.
+This option is available from v17 and above.
 * Specify a connection limit in the *Connection Limit* field to configure the maximum number of connection requests.
 The default value (*-1*) allows unlimited connections to the database.